A Response to Hainline, Steisel, and Weinshall

 Granted, crashes involving pedestrians and bicycles tend to be underreported, but vehicle crashes, particularly involving injury, are not — and by this measure, the addition of the lanes has actually made for a safer environment for all road users.
 An increase in active transportation; a decrease in injury — I fail to see this as a problem.

 This entry was posted on Thursday, January 20th, 2011 at 10:33 am and is filed under Bicycles, Traffic Culture, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.